almereyda/awesome-starred/README.md

 - [webmention.io](https://github.com/aaronpk/webmention.io) - Easily enable webmentions and pingbacks on any web page
 - [gharchive.org](https://github.com/igrigorik/gharchive.org) - GH Archive is a project to record the public GitHub timeline, archive it, and make it easily accessible for further analysis.
 - [fake-s3](https://github.com/jubos/fake-s3) - A lightweight server clone of Amazon S3 that simulates most of the commands supported by S3 with minimal dependencies
-- [sharetribe](https://github.com/sharetribe/sharetribe) - Sharetribe Go is an open source marketplace platform, also available with SaaS model.
-See also Sharetribe Flex, a headless marketplace solution. https://www.sharetribe.com
+- [sharetribe](https://github.com/sharetribe/sharetribe) - Sharetribe Go is a source available marketplace software, also available with SaaS model.
+See also Sharetribe Flex (https://www.sharetribe.com/flex), a headless marketplace solution.
 - [lumen](https://github.com/stephenreid321/lumen) - Open-source group discussion platform.
 Written in Ruby (Padrino), hosted via DigitalOcean/dokku.
 No longer in active development
 - [allourideas.org](https://github.com/allourideas/allourideas.org) - allourideas allows groups to collect and priorize information in an open, democratic, and efficient process.
 - [libertree](https://github.com/Libertree/libertree) - Libertree is free, libre, open-source software for creating your own social network.